Homebrew/homebrew-cask-versions/README.md

 + Legacy versions of commercial and freemium software are restricted to a maximum of five casks.
 + Include beta, development, unstable, nightly, early access program, ….
 + Include language and regional versions other than US english of casks already in [the main repo](https://github.com/caskroom/homebrew-versions).
-+ Include alternate editions of casks already in the main repo (developer editions, community editions, pro editions, …).
++ Include alternative editions of casks already in the main repo (developer editions, community editions, pro editions, …).
 + Refuse legacy versions of gratis or open-source software, unless there is a clear demonstrable need for them.
 + Legacy versions of gratis or open-source software that were accepted should be removed after one year.
 + Include casks that do not fit the rules, but need to exist somewhere since they are required by other casks.